tc38147p/Python-Final/README.md

     - This simualtion is based on the ground rules and does not inhernet the many implications such as
         - Withdrawing half the bet
-        - Blackjack earns 3:2 of bet ammount
+        - Blackjack earns 3:2 of bet amount

     - I Want an A in CS 121